owulveryck/blog/content/post/simple-rnn-in-go.md

 - _Well..._ let's be honest, I had only a vague idea.

 It was about something called "Recurrent Neural Networks".
 I dived into the internet...
-100 lines of python shouldn't be hard to understand and reproduce...
-Conclusion: it took me months to be able to write this post.
+100 lines of python shouldn't be hard to understand, and to reproduce ?
+Was-it?
+Actually, it took me months to be able to write this post, without any previous knowledge, it was not that easy.

-This article is about the structure and the possibilities offered by tools powered by recurrent neural network.
+So here is why I finally wrote this article.
+I want to be sure that I have understood the structure and the possibilities offered by recurrent neural network.
+I aslo wanted to see whether building a RNN powered tool was doable easily.

-It is divided in two parts:
+This document is divided into two:

 * the first part is about recurrent neural networks in general;
 * the second part is about a toy I made in GO to play with RNNs

-The goal of this text is not about the mathematics behind the neural nerworks in general.
+The goal of this text is not to talk about the mathematics behind the neural nerworks.
-I may talk about vectors, but I will not talk about non-linearity or hyperbolic functions.
+Of course, I may talk about vectors, but I will not talk about non-linearity or hyperbolic functions.

-I hope you will as much enthusiast as I am, and do not hesitate to give me any feedback or correction that may improve my work.
+I hope you will as much enthusiast as I am.
+Anyway Do not hesitate to give me any feedback or correction that may improve my work.

 # First part: The RNN and I, first episode of a time-serie

 The Web is full of resources about machine learning.
-You can easily find very great articles, very well illustrated about neural networks.
+You can easily find great articles, very well illustrated about neural networks.
 I've read a lot...

 The more I was reading, the more excited I was.